This Run Lift Mom Podcast Episode is a quick tip episode about Minimum Effective Dose training within a flexible template. Enjoy!

 - Do your key effort on a day that makes sense for your lifestyle.
 Watch this example to learn why I use post its

-- You can get my blank weekly and monthly calendar FREE by signing up for weekly text messages
+- You can get the blank monthly calendar seen below for FREE by signing up for weekly text messages